haile01/HCMUS_CalendarAutomater/README.md

 ## Config

-If you want to update time table of the current week, set `week` attribute as `this` inside `config.json` file, and if you want to update the upcoming week, set `week` as `that`
+If you want to update timetable of the current week, set `week` attribute as `this` inside `config.json` file, and if you want to update the upcoming week, set `week` as `that`

 ## Contribution